 - Download the prescribed “Summary of Financial Resources” form from the Online Admission System and declare the amount of your available financial resources.

-1. Your Savings: your bank account balance issued within the past three months
+1. Your Savings: your bank account balance issued within the past three months (required)

 - If the total amount of your financial resources is less than the required amount, please indicate your plan to fund the shortfall.